Spring + A Bit of Summer / 2016 Schedule of Classes

-Sandy’s teaching style is comprehensive, friendly and chock full of invaluable cooking and baking tips.
+Sandy’s teaching style is comprehensive, friendly and packed with invaluable cooking and baking tips.
 His skills range from home-style to professional-style and there are numerous techniques and shortcuts to learn from any cooking or baking dish he is preparing.
 Although he is a French-trained chef, Sandy’s dishes draw from cuisines from all over the world.
 At the cooking classes he will cook from his 1000+ repertoire of recipes including those from his memoir with recipes, GOOD STOCK: Life on a Low Simmer.

-At Good Stock we are excited to offer three different cooking experiences:
+At Good Stock we are excited to offer these unique cooking experiences (and more!):

-We’ve blended the two previous classes and created the Demo-Dinner!
-Sandy will conduct a short demonstration class for 8 to 10 students.
+Relax comfortably in our teaching kitchen while observing the skill of a true craftsman and technician during this short demonstration class for up to 10 students.
 Use your packet of recipes to follow along and take notes while Sandy gives you professional tips on how to refine and elevate your everyday cooking at home.
-Enjoy a little taste in the kitchen while Sandy is prepping, then sit down and enjoy a full dinner along with wine and/or seasonal beverages.
-These classes will often have a particular ethnic theme so students can come away with a deeper understanding of cuisines from around the world that may be unfamiliar to them.
+Enjoy a little taste in the kitchen while Sandy is prepping, then sit down at our family table and enjoy a full dinner along with wine.
+Demo-Dinner classes often have an ethnic theme and students will come away with a deeper understanding of cuisines from around the world that may be unfamiliar to them.
 Each country comes with its own learning curve and Sandy can help navigate the ingredients and spices and show you how to handle them in traditional and contemporary ways; perfect for a night of educational entertainment and delicious dining with fellow food lovers!

 Demo-Dinners run approximately 3½ to 4 hours.